Automatic Construction of Clinical Scoring Systems with LLM Agents: AgentScore

 \textbf{Clinical plausibility agent.} All rules passing deterministic validation are subsequently reviewed by a clinical plausibility agent, an independent LLM-based self-check.
 This agent evaluates whether a rule corresponds to a coherent and defensible clinical statement given the variable semantics and transformations used.
 Rules judged implausible or clinically nonsensical are rejected \emph{prior to final retention}, ensuring that only rules satisfying both statistical and semantic criteria enter the candidate pool.
 Importantly, this filter is purely eliminative: it does not propose, modify, or rank rules, and cannot introduce new structure into the score.

 \textbf{Score construction agent.} Given the retained pool $\mathcal{P}$, a third agent proposes a checklist $\mathcal{S}\subseteq\mathcal{P}$ with $|\mathcal{S}|\le m$.
-We employ an agent for this step rather than an exact solver (e.g., MIP) to encourage semantic diversity.
-While exact solvers maximize statistical utility, they can select highly correlated proxies for the same underlying signal (e.g., multiple variants of blood pressure).
-The agent can construct checklists that cover distinct physiological domains (e.g., respiratory, cardiovascular, renal), aligning the final score with clinical reasoning principles for robust multi-organ assessment.
+We employ an agent for this step to bias checklist assembly toward semantically diverse rule combinations.
+Classical solvers such as MIP can also be applied to the retained rule pool, and we evaluate such variants in Appendix~\ref{app:extended_results}.
+In our experiments, purely objective-driven selection can favor statistically similar proxies for the same underlying signal, whereas the agent can propose checklists spanning distinct physiological domains, such as respiratory, cardiovascular, and renal signals.
 Each proposed checklist is evaluated deterministically via the tool interface to yield discrimination and coverage metrics.
-Across proposals and refinement steps, we retain the best-performing checklist on $\mathcal{D}_{\mathrm{val}}$ under the target utility $\mathcal{U}$, ensuring that semantic guidance affects which subsets are explored but not how the final checklist is selected.
+Across proposals and refinement steps, we retain the best-performing checklist on $\mathcal{D}_{\mathrm{val}}$ under the target utility $\mathcal{U}$, ensuring that semantic guidance affects which subsets are explored while final selection remains grounded in validation performance.

 \textbf{Iterative refinement.} The score construction agent may iteratively refine its proposal over a fixed number of steps, receiving updated evaluation metrics after each revision.
 Refinement operations are limited to rule inclusion or exclusion within the retained pool $\mathcal{P}$.
-Importantly, the decision threshold $\tau$ defining the positive class (i.e., $S(\tilde{\mathbf{x}})\ge\tau$) is optimized automatically by the evaluation tools by maximizing Youden's $J$ statistic on validation data and is \emph{not} selected by the agent.
+Importantly, the decision threshold $\tau$ defining the positive class (i.e., $S(\tilde{\mathbf{x}})\ge\tau$) is optimized automatically by the evaluation tools by maximizing Youden's $J$ statistic on the data and is \emph{not} selected by the agent.